This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Use a Preheated Oven: Always put your biscuits into a fully preheated oven.
-This immediate high heat helps the biscuits rise quickly, setting the structure and locking in flakiness.
+• Preheat the Oven: Always bake biscuits in a fully preheated oven.
+The high heat helps them rise quickly and lock in their flakiness.

-• Space Wisely: Make sure to space the biscuits close but not touching on your baking sheet.
-This helps them rise upwards rather than outwards, ensuring a taller, fluffier biscuit.
+• Space Them Right: Place the biscuits close but not touching on the baking sheet.
+This encourages them to rise upward for taller, fluffier biscuits.

 Nutrition